H3llKa1ser/B00t2R00t/Tools/C2 Frameworks/Cobalt Strike/Initial Access/Payload Generator.md

  - 5) Perl: Shellcode formatted as a byte array.

- - 6) PowerShell:PowerShell script to run shellcode
+ - 6) PowerShell: PowerShell script to run shellcode

- - 7) PowerShell Command:PowerShell one-liner to run a Beacon stager.
+ - 7) PowerShell Command: PowerShell one-liner to run a Beacon stager.

  - 8) Python: Shellcode formatted as a byte array.